wongzit/ICSSgen3D/README.md

 6. Several input files named as *xxx_3DICSS_00xx.gjf* would be generated to the same dictionary with the original input file.
 Please submit this input files to *Gaussian* calculation.
 **Tips:** You can use [RunGJF](https://github.com/wongzit/minorScripts) for submitting automatically.

+7. [ICSScub3D](https://github.com/wongzit/ICSScub3D) is a Python program which can extract the shielding tensor and save them as .cub file for visualization.